 In the case of a multi-institutional project, the inter-institutional agreement should state how the IOF funding will be shared among the institutions.
-The recipient institution must submit the annual request on behalf of all of the institutions and is responsible for distributing the IOF funding in accordance with the terms of the inter-institutional agreement.
-In addition, the CFI will allow a participating institution to use its own IOF allocation to pay for the operating and maintenance expenses it has incurred for a multiinstitutional project if these expenditures are not reported by the recipient institution.
+The recipient institution is responsible for distributing the funds in accordance with the terms of the inter-institutional agreement.
+In addition, the CFI will allow a participating institution to use its own IOF allocation to pay for the operating and maintenance costs it has incurred for a multi-institutional project if these expenditures are not reported by the recipient institution.

-6.10.3 Reporting of actual expenditures
+6.10.4 Annual report